Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

 In the morphological layer, each eojeol is segmented into its component morphemes and annotated using detailed language-specific part-of-speech labels (XPOS), following established conventions in Korean linguistic resources.
 Segmentation is represented linearly, using a concatenative format such as \texttt{프랑스/NNP+의/JKG}, which makes explicit both lexical morphemes and functional elements.
 This representation preserves information about case marking, derivation, inflection, and other morphological processes that are essential for linguistic analysis and downstream tasks.

-Morphological units in this layer do not project constituents and do not participate in constituency relations.
-They are aligned to eojeol terminals by index or identifier, but they do not introduce additional nodes, projections, or hierarchical structure into the constituency tree.
+Morphological units in this layer are aligned to eojeol terminals by index or identifier, but they do not introduce additional nodes, projections, or hierarchical structure into the constituency tree.
 As a result, differences in morphological analysis, segmentation granularity, or tag inventories do not affect constituency bracketing or phrase structure.

-This separation reflects a principled division of labor between syntax and morphology.
+This separation reflects a principled division of labor between syntax and morphology at the level of annotation.
 Constituency structure encodes syntactic grouping and hierarchical relations among eojeol, while the morphological layer encodes internal word structure and fine-grained grammatical distinctions.
-By keeping these layers formally distinct, the proposed annotation scheme preserves rich morphological information while avoiding the representational distortions that arise when morphemes are treated as constituency terminals.
+By keeping these layers formally distinct, the proposed scheme preserves rich morphological information while avoiding the representational complications that arise when morphemes are treated as constituency terminals.

+This division of labor is not a claim that morphology and syntax are independent components of Korean grammar.
+Nor is the morphological layer intended to make functional morphology peripheral or syntactically invisible.
+Rather, it provides a separate locus for information that may be crucial for syntactic interpretation, including case marking, clausal endings, auxiliary constructions, derivational morphology, and morphosyntactic features.
+The proposed architecture therefore allows morphology-sensitive analyses to be represented and queried, while preventing bound morphemes from automatically determining the terminal inventory and branching structure of the constituency tree.